psychemedia/middle-english-romances/havelock-the-dane.md

 Hauelok his louerd umbistode,
 And beten on him so doth the smith
 With the hamer on the stith.
-Alias !" hwat Hwe, " that Y was boren!
+Alias!" hwat Hwe, " that Y was boren!
 That euere et ich bred of koren!
 That ich here this sorwe se!
 Roberd!
 Willam! hware ar ye?